beeradmoore/dlss-swapper-manifest-builder/README.md

 > [!NOTE]
 > Tools in this repository are not meant to run as standalone applications, but instead run from within Visual Studio 2022 directly.

+Because `NewDLLHandler` generates files that `DLSS Swapper Manifest Builder` uses they should be run in that order.
+Running `NewDLLHandler` without `DLSS Swapper Manifest Builder` has no impact on DLSS Swapper and its data.

 ## DLSS Swapper Manifest Builder